mtumilowicz/kubernetes-workshop/README.md

 * Namespace
     * uses to group other resources
         * example
+            * one namespace per product
+            * one per team
-            * one namespace per product, one per team, or a single shared namespace
+            * single shared namespace
     * every resource lives inside a namespace
     * forms logical separation
-        * provides isolation by name
-            * example: pod named `web-app` in both `namespace-a` and `namespace-b`
+        * name of a Pod (or any other Kubernetes object) must be unique within a namespace
+            * but names can be reused across different namespaces without any conflicts
     * do not create hard, physical boundaries
+        * example: pods in different namespaces can communicate with each other by default
         * Role-Based Access Control (RBAC) for control access to resources at the namespace level
-        * example: pods in different namespaces can communicate with each other by default
-    * four initial namespaces:
+    * initial namespaces
         * default: objects with no other namespace
         * kube-system: objects created by the Kubernetes system
             * example: control plane (API server, controller manager, etc.)
-        * kube-public: readable by all users (including those not authenticated)
-            * mostly unused by default
-            * use case: making cluster-wide, publicly accessible information available without authentication
         * kube-node-lease: used to manage NodeLease objects
-            * each node in the cluster periodically updates its lease object
+            * NodeLease is essentially a heartbeat that each node periodically updates
-                * used by the control plane to determine the availability of nodes
+                * allows the Kubernetes control plane to know if a node is still active or unresponsive
+            * Kubelet creates the Lease Object (if not already present)
             * helps improve the performance and scalability of large clusters
                 * reducing load on etcd
+                * earlier Kubernetes versions: node heartbeats were directly updated as part of the Node object
+                    * Node object updates are heavyweight and expensive, containing a lot of metadata
+        * kube-public: readable by all users (including those not authenticated)
+            * mostly unused
+            * use case: making cluster-wide, publicly accessible information available without authentication

 ## deploying workloads
-* are all controllers
+* all workloads are implemented as controllers
-    * example: Deployment reads spec and creates a ReplicaSet
 * Deployment
     * steps
         ![alt text](img/deployment-steps.png)
-    * rationale: instructing Kubernetes to run Pods directly is not safe
+    * rationale: create a Pod manually using a YAML is not safe
         * no automatic rescheduling
             * rebooted if crash, but not in case of node failure
         * no rolling updates or rollbacks
-        * no scaling
+        * no built-in scaling
     * strategy types
         * RollingUpdate
             * default deployment strategy